-This recipe for Sweet Cherry Cobbler is easy to make and oh-so delicious for summer!
+This recipe for our Easy Cherry Cobbler is simple to make and oh-so delicious for summer!

 Doesn’t it just look so good?
 The cobbler is a sweet cake-like consistency, which pairs so well with the pop of the sweet cherries.

 - 1 cup flour